Darna (2022 TV series): Development

 Sources reported that Matti had begun principal photography on the film in March 2018, starting with the "simpler scenes".
 On October 4, 2018, however, ABS-CBN released a press statement announcing that Matti had parted ways with the network as well as Star Cinema "due to creative differences", and that the studio was closing in on a new director.
 On October 5, 2018, Jerrold Tarog came on board to replace Matti.
 In December 2018, Tarog revealed that he had begun working on a new script and costume for the film, the latter he said would be "more practical".

 Tarog has said he would retain Matti's vision of making the film a coming-of-age story while also creating a more nuanced origin story that deviates from the previous Darna films and their source comic, which he felt "rushes Darna's origins".
 He also added that his version will eschew the "campy" portrayal of most Filipino superheroes in favor of telling a nuanced and introspective story where the actions of the superhero have consequences in the real world.

 With the postponed production of the film, ABS-CBN announced on December 4, 2020, that it will develop a television series titled Mars Ravelo's Darna slated to air in 2022 and starring Jane de Leon.
 It is said that the film will push through once the series is finished.

-This show has been developed by Mars Ravelo's Lastikman, Kung Fu Kids, Juan Dela Cruz, My Little Juan, Mars Ravelo's Dyesebel, My Super D, and Starla due its genre of fantasy, action and superhero fiction that has been produced by Dreamscape Entertainment and Mars Ravelo's Komiks Characters Production.